rtishii/geessbin/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

+## Resubmission

-* This is a new release.
+This is a resubmission.
+In version 0.1.1, the following have been revised:

+* The Description field

+* \value in sqrtmat.Rd

+* Error message handling in geessbin.R